Description

 Which means for our asset as example:

-• The maximum days below previous high over 5 years of PIMCO Active Bond Exchange-Traded Fund Exchange-Traded Fund is 748 days, which is greater, thus worse compared to the benchmark SPY (488 days) in the same period.
+• Looking at the maximum time in days below previous high water mark of 854 days in the last 5 years of PIMCO Active Bond Exchange-Traded Fund Exchange-Traded Fund, we see it is relatively greater, thus worse in comparison to the benchmark SPY (488 days)

 AveDuration: